googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 For other parameters, like how many VMs to use or where the VMs should be located, the same parameters for
 [Dataflow pipeline execution](https://cloud.google.com/dataflow/pipelines/specifying-exec-params)
 are reused, e.g., `--num_workers`.
-It is recommended to provide at least 100 workers for large inputs.
-Further increasing the number of workers can reduce the running time.
+It is recommended to provide one worker per 50,000 variants.
+For instance, for a dataset with 5,000,000 variants, you may set `--num_workers` to 100.

 ### Caveats and troubleshooting